mu29/paginator/README.md

 # paginator
-The simplest way to make your recycler view paginable
+The simplest way to make your recycler view paginable.

+It will automatically detect if content loading is complete or not.
+You don't need to implement a method like `hasFinishLoading`!

 # Installation